interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

     )
 ```

-## But I Don't Like Decorators
+## Command definition without decorators

-You are in luck.
-There are currently four different ways to create interactions, one does not need any decorators at all.
+There are currently four different ways to define interactions, one does not need any decorators at all.

 === ":one: Multiple Decorators"

     ```python
     @slash_command(name="my_command", description="My first command :)")
     @slash_option(